adepierre/Botcraft/README.md

 ## Building and Installation

-To build the library for the latest version of the game with both encryption and compression support and without OpenGL rendering:
+To build the library for the latest version of the game with both encryption and compression support, but without OpenGL rendering support:
 ```
 git clone https://github.com/adepierre/Botcraft.git
 cd Botcraft